aswinkrishna46/aswin-analytics-portfolio/01_Consumer_Profit_Dashboard/INSIGHTS.md

 ---

 ## Files in this Project

-- Consumer_Profit_Dashboard_v5_EUDeepDive_Aswin.pdf – full multi-page report
+- Consumer_Profit_Dashboard_v6_Aswin.pdf – full multi-page report
 - Power BI .pbix source file – available on request

 ---

 ## Business Value

-This dashboard enables business stakeholders to quickly see where profit comes from, why it dropped in February, and which levers to pull next.
+This dashboard helps leadership understand where profit originates, why it dropped in February, and which levers — pricing, discounts, regional prioritization, or product mix — will yield the fastest improvement.